Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExample/README.md

-﻿# Cognitive Service Personalization
+﻿# Personalizer

-This sample shows how Cognitive Service Personalization can be integrated with a chat bot.
+This sample shows how Personalizer can be integrated with a chat bot.

-## Run Personalization Chatbot
+## Run Personalizer Chatbot

 In order to run this example:

 1. Read through [README-LuisBot.md](./README-LuisBot.md) to setup LuisBot
-2. In [RLFeatures.cs](./ReinforcementLearning/RLFeatures.cs), modify HostName to a deployed Personalization Service
+2. In [RLFeatures.cs](./ReinforcementLearning/RLFeatures.cs), modify HostName to a deployed Personalizer service; in [RLContextManager.cs](./ReinforcementLearning/RLContextManager.cs), modify SubscriptionKey to that service's
 3. Follow the instructions in [README-LuisBot.md](./README-LuisBot.md) to run the bot

 ## Interact with Chatbot